 June is Elder Abuse Awareness Month.
-World Elder Abuse Awareness Day is June 15, and was launched 2006 by the International Network for the Prevention of Elder Abuse and the World Health Organization at the United Nations.
+World Elder Abuse Awareness Day is June 15, and was launched 2006 by the International Network for the Prevention of Elder Abuse and the World Health Organization.

 Elder abuse is a largely hidden and growing problem in the United States.
 It is defined by law as “an act or omission, which results in a serious physical or emotional injury to an elderly person or financial exploitation of an elderly person; or the failure, inability or resistance of an elderly person to provide for himself or herself one or more of the necessities essential for physical and emotional well-being without which the elderly person would be unable to safely remain in the community.”
 Elder abuse can include physical, sexual, emotional, neglect, and financial exploitation.
 Another form of elder abuse is self-neglect.

 In Massachusetts, self-neglect is a serious and reportable component of elder abuse.
-Older adults who are not successfully able to care for themselves, and refuse help, are at tremendous risk of ill health, and even death.
-According to a survey of elder care experts, self-neglect among the elderly is a growing problem that commonly goes unreported.
-The survey, conducted by the National Association of Professional Geriatric Care Managers (NAPGCM), found that self-neglect among seniors is the most common form elder abuse encountered by care managers.
+Older adults who are not successfully able to care for themselves, and refuse help, are at tremendous risk of ill health and even death.
+Self-neglect among the elderly is a growing problem that commonly goes unreported.
+A survey conducted by the National Association of Professional Geriatric Care Managers found that self-neglect among seniors is the most common form elder abuse encountered by care managers.
 Self-neglect in older adults is a poorly understood problem with public health implications.
 Although lacking a standardized definition, self-neglect is characterized by profound inattention to health and hygiene.

 Self-neglect is a complex issue.
 There are many things that can cause an elder to stop taking care of themselves including, dementia, depression, disease, poverty, and isolation.
 If an elder is deemed clinically capable of making their own decisions, even if there are signs of self-neglect, they can choose to refuse help, and protective services providers (such as SeniorCare’s Protective Services Department) are bound to respect that decision.
 For these elders who are capable of making their own choices, there may be a societal and psychological element at play.